 Are you doing this activity as part of your ild Challenge?
 Find out how you are progressing – are you getting closer to gold?

 Did you know: as well as being a great home and food source for nature, composting helps reduce waste which might otherwise end up in landfill, which also helps to reduce emissions of the greenhouse gas methane.
 And it provides a cheap and easy means of naturally enriching soil - it's a win-win!

 With minimum effort, you can be up and running in no time with the perfect spot to house your garden prunings, kitchen waste (not meat or dairy) and grass clippings:

 - A spare corner of your garden

 - Feed your heap!
 Feed it with a mix of green (clippings, weeds and uncooked vegetable peelings) and brown materials (sticks, dried grass, paper and cardboard).
 This is the first secret to making great compost quickly.
 Aim for a mix of thin alternating layers of green (nitrogen-rich) and brown (carbon-rich) materials.
 Don't include meat, cooked food (bread, cooked rice, leftovers etc), dairy products or pet waste.
-Avoid these and the risk of rats using your heap are very small (but if they do visit, cut out the vegetable peelings).
+Avoid these and the risk of rats using your heap is very small (but if they do visit, cut out the vegetable peelings).

 - Shred your material thinly.
 This is the second rule for making great compost.
 The finer the material is shredded before it goes on, the quicker it will rot.
 Get this right and your heap should build up quite a temperature, killing off any weed seeds and making a nice home for toads, woodlice and for slow-worms.